Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/PropertyBag.md

 ### GetPropertyValue<TValue>(string propertyName)

-Gets the property value.If the property is not yet created, the default value will be returned.
+Gets the property value.
+If the property is not yet created, the default value will be returned.

 #### Type Parameters